 - WNP filed its 5-year Distribution System Plan with the OEB in 2015, detailing planned capital expenditures for the years 2016 to 2020.
 From 2016 to 2019 inclusive, the utility has spent 79.8% of its planned total 5-year capital budget.
-The utility's planned capital expenditure in 2020 - 17 The Distribution System Plan detailing the utility's historical and projected capital plan can be 18 found in Exhibit 2 of this application.
+The utility's planned capital expenditure in 2020 accounts for 15% of the approved total 5-year capital planned budget. - 17 The Distribution System Plan detailing the utility's historical and projected capital plan can be 18 found in Exhibit 2 of this application.